astronomer/docs/astro/connect-external-services.md

 To create a VPC peering connection between an Astro Cluster's VPC and a target VPC, reach out to [Astronomer support](https://support.astronomer.io) and provide the following information:

 - Astro Cluster ID and Name
-- AWS Account ID of the target VPC
+- AWS Account ID or GCP Project ID of the target VPC
-- AWS Region of the target VPC
+- GCP Region of the target VPC
 - VPC ID of the target VPC
 - CIDR of the target VPC